Please respect the following style and spelling rules when you submit a story to the Atlantic Sentinel.

 - Spell out numbers up to 21 as well as large round numbers.
 For example: More than sixty million Americans voted for Mitt Romney in 2012, giving him 206 electoral votes.

 - For percentages, use numerals and spell out “percent.”
 Omit the 0 if less.
-For example: The British economy contracted .3 percent.
+For example: The Italian economy contracted .3 percent.

-- Capitalize all words in the title except: and, but, for, or, articles and prepositions.
+- Capitalize all words in the title (but not in subtitles) except: and, but, for, or, articles and prepositions.

 - Italicize the titles of publications, including albums, books, films, magazines and newspapers.
 For example: The New York Times.

 - Titles of articles, songs and TV episodes take quotation marks.

 - Also italicize foreign words except geographical entities and names.

 - Avoid hyphens where possible.
 For example: policymaker, not policy-maker.